Issued: 11:00am Tuesday 14th July 2020

 COVID-19 Contingency Committee

 Authority has been delegated by the Board for this committee to take urgent decisions whilst normal meetings of the Board and the Committees have been suspended during the Covid-19 emergency.
 It comprises the Chair and Vice Chair of the Board, and the Chairs and Vice Chairs of all the standing Committees (Land Management, Finance, Administration and Resources, Staffing, Governance).
+No date has been set for the next meeting but the Committee will be called as required.

 These meetings will be held by telephone conference in the light of the Government requirement for the public to stay at home, to not travel unnecessary, and to stay 2 metres away from others.